 Learn About Hope on Alisa's Journey

 A series of 10 short videos that will help you get started on your journey as an artist.
 Start by organizing your space in a way that inspires you and gets you creating!

 Contact Alisa With Questions, Comments and Suggestions at email@example.com

 Alisa received her B.F.A. from Pratt Institute and has an M.S. in education.
 She has worked as both a professional artist and educator.
 Alisa believes that creative expression has power—power to help us find hope as we wait in life’s most challenging places and spaces.
 She believes artistic expression can give us encouragement no matter how hard our present place in time and space may seem.
-Alisa shares Journey on Canvas to help others find suggestions for using artistic expression as a tool for understanding their journey.
-Its also a place for experiencing the spiritual benefits of engaging in the creative process and discovering ways to find hope as the journey unfolds.
+Alisa shares Journey on Canvas to help others find suggestions for using artistic expression as a tool for understanding one’s journey.
+It’s also a place for experiencing the spiritual benefits of engaging in the creative process and discovering ways to find hope as the journey unfolds.
 Alisa shares, through words and images, things she has painted, written, tried, or considered.
-She invites you in finding hope within this sharing.
+She invites you to find hope within this sharing.
 Creative expression is all about hope at Journey on Canvas.